prettyHello/TikZOverflow/team/Histoires.md

 **Original instructions:**

 - The system offers a preview functionality in which it is possible to generate a pdf/image file of the diagram.
 To do this, the system performs a LATEX compilation of the TkiZ code described in the diagram and generates the corresponding image/pdf file.
-The user can immediately be.ac.ulb.infof307.g09.view the result.
+The user can immediately view the result.

 **Tasks:**